gysenlionel/holid-client/README.md

 - Authentification with HTTP only cookie and refresh token
 - Paid with Stripe and see success page
 - Push images on cloudinary
+-  Unit and integration testing for the frontend (with mocks)
 - CI/CD using github action, jest (integration test), deployment on vercel (for the backend)
 - Rollbar for error monitoring (for the backend)
 - Swagger for api documentation